A Smarter Way for Teachers to Record Scores

 Our Testing Approach

-Our research team recruited seven K5 instructors who had experience with two of our major K5 products, Reading Mastery and Reading Wonders.
-All were familiar with the existing online scoresheet.
+Our research team recruited seven K5 instructors with experience across two major products — Reading Mastery and Reading Wonders — all familiar with the existing online scoresheet.

-We presented both the spreadsheet design (Design A) and the student-by-student design (Design B).
+Each participant tested both designs: the revised spreadsheet layout (Design A) and the student-by-student view (Design B).

 Design A